BNFC/bnfc/docs/lbnf.rst

 ----------

 Briefly, an LBNF grammar is a BNF grammar where every rule is given a label.
-The label is used for constructing a syntax tree whose subtrees are given by the nonterminals of the rule, in the same order.
+The label is used for constructing abstract syntax trees whose subtrees are given by the nonterminals of the rule, in the same order.

 More formally, an LBNF grammar consists of a collection of rules, which